Sage Terminal TUI Guide

 /goal done

-/goal <objective> stores a local goal and immediately submits the same objective as the next task, matching the Codex-style flow.
+/goal <objective> stores a local goal and immediately submits the same objective as the next task.

 /goal set still queues the local goal without running anything yet.